opendocsg/slw-judgments-backfill/2011_SGHC_54/report.md

 person is drunk, behaviour is different”. [note: 46]

 73     In addition to the above, the DJ disbelieved the appellants’ case that the victims had operated as pimps, and that the appellants were framed by PW1 and PW2 due to a prior dispute over Nirasha.
 In particular, the DJ observed that if PW1 had assaulted him and had operated as a pimp as alleged by Jayasekara’s account of events, the “last thing” that PW1 would want would be police involvement.
 However, it is accepted that even if the Defence’s case was **_disbelieved_** by the trial judge, it remained **_imperative_** for the Prosecution to discharge its burden of proving its own case beyond a reasonable doubt.
-This was emphasised in the Magistrate’s Appeal decision of _Teo Keng Pong v Public Prosecutor_ [1996] 2 SLR(R) 890 (at [67]):
+This was emphasised in the Magistrate’s Appeal decision of _Teo Keng Pong v Public Prosecutor_ <span class="citation">[1996] 2 SLR(R) 890</span> (at [67]):

  In my view, there was nothing in the grounds of judgment to indicate that the magistrate did not apply the correct burden or standard of proof.
 No doubt, the magistrate did not use the words